80. Remove Duplicates from Sorted Array II

 Problem statement

-Given an integer array nums sorted in non-decreasing order, remove some duplicates in-place such that each unique element appears at most twice.
-The relative order of the elements should be kept the same.
+Given an integer array nums already sorted in non-decreasing order, you must remove duplicates so that each unique element appears at most twice.
+The relative order of the elements should remain unchanged.

 Example 1